Deependra Negi

-Deependra Singh Negi (born 20 November 1998) is an Indian professional footballer who is playing as a midfielder for Hyderabad FC.
+Deependra Singh Negi (born 20 November 1998) is an Indian professional footballer who is playing as a midfielder for Mumbai Kenkre FC.
 He was the captain of the India U17 National Team.

 Career

 Born in Uttarakhand, Negi began his career with the AIFF Elite Academy before moving to Spain to attend trials with various Spanish clubs, including Gimnàstic de Tarragona in 2017.
 In September 2016, it was announced that Negi had signed with CF Reus of the Segunda División.

 Kerala Blasters

 On 9 December 2017 it was announced that Negi had returned to India to sign with the Kerala Blasters of the Indian Super League.
 He made his professional debut for the club on 27 January 2018 against Delhi Dynamos.
 He came on as a substitute for Karan Sawhney at halftime and made an immediate impact for the club as he scored the Kerala Blasters equalizer in the 48th minute from a corner.
 He then contributed to the second goal by drawing a penalty after a run into the box, which was then converted by Iain Hume.
 The Kerala Blasters would win the match 2–1 and Negi was awarded with the Hero of the Match award.